-The following questions and answers describe these benefits, their eligibility requirements, and how to claim them.
-In addition, it details how the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, affects the RRB’s administration of benefits under the RUIA.
+The following questions and answers describe these benefits, their eligibility requirements, and how to apply for and claim them.
+It also explains how the recent resumption of a Federal sequestration order reduces benefit rates.

-To qualify for normal railroad unemployment or sickness benefits, an employee must have had railroad earnings of at least $4,012.50 in calendar year 2019, counting no more than $1,605 for any month.
-Those who were first employed in the rail industry in 2019 must also have at least five months of creditable railroad service in 2019.
+To qualify for normal railroad unemployment or sickness benefits, an employee must have had railroad earnings of at least $4,387.50 in calendar year 2022, counting no more than $1,755 for any one month.
+Those who were first employed in the rail industry in 2022 must also have at least five months of creditable railroad service in 2022.

-Under certain conditions, employees who do not qualify on the basis of their 2019 earnings may still be able to receive benefits in the new benefit year.
-Employees with at least 10 years of service (120 or more months of service) who received normal benefits in the benefit year ending June 30, 2020, may be eligible for extended benefits, and employees with at least 10 years of service (120 or more months of service) might qualify for accelerated benefits if they have rail earnings of at least $4,137.50 in 2020, not counting earnings of more than $1,655 a month.
-(Please see Question 4 for information on provisions for extended unemployment benefits under the CARES Act.)
+Under certain conditions, employees who do not qualify based on their 2022 earnings may still be able to receive benefits in the new benefit year.
+Employees with at least 10 years of service (120 or more months of service) who received normal benefits in the benefit year ending June 30, 2023, may be eligible for extended benefits.
+Employees with at least 10 years of service (120 or more months of service) might qualify for accelerated benefits if they have railroad earnings of at least $4,737.50 in 2023, not counting earnings of more than $1,895 in any one month.

 To be eligible for accelerated benefits, a claimant must have 14 or more consecutive days of unemployment or sickness; not have voluntarily retired or, if claiming unemployment benefits, quit work without good cause; and, when claiming sickness benefits, be under age 65.